 Transfer money into the account.
 Custodial accounts have no contribution limits, but you do relinquish ownership of any funds you contribute.
 You cannot later withdraw the money for your own purposes, or change the beneficiary.

 Report your taxes correctly.
 One of a custodial account's tax advantages lies in the fact that some of the income generated by the account is reported on your child's taxes.
 Since your child is most likely in a lower tax bracket than you are, this can result in a higher net investment return than if you had invested the money in your own account before gifting it to your child.
-As of 2012, the first $950 of income generated in a custodial account is tax-free, with the next $950 reported under the child's name.
-You must report earnings above $1,900 on your own personal taxes.
+As of 2017, the first $1,050 of unearned income generated in a custodial account is tax-free, with the next $1,050 of unearned income reported under the child's name.
+Earned income over $1,050 is also reported on the minor's taxes.
+You must report unearned income of $2,100 or above on your own personal taxes.